Weyerhaeuser Room 215

 Graduation Requirements: The College Catalog, details all graduation requirements.
 A student’s progress toward meeting the requirements is available via the DegreeWorks Audit on 1600grand..

-Student with Disabilities: The Associate Dean of Students coordinates services for students with disabilities; as such she is a good person to consult about how to support an advisee with disabilities.
+Student with Disabilities: The Assistant Dean of Students coordinates services for students with disabilities; as such she is a good person to consult about how to support an advisee with disabilities.
 Additional information can be found at the Office of Student Affairs website, http://www.macalester.edu/studentaffairs/disabilityservices/.

 Temporary Leaves and Permanent Withdrawals: Students who wish to take a semester or two off from Macalester or withdraw permanently from the College need to complete paperwork with the Student Affairs’ Office.
 The Dean of Students is responsible for reviewing and approving requests.